leeboardtools/mimon/UIDesignNotes.md

             - Return of Capital doesn't work quite right.
                 - Where is it going???
                 - It's changing the market value.

+        - When transaction finishes editing, old values are displayed momentarily then the new ones appear.

     - Accounts List/Priced Items List